-Who may use the public transport lane
+Who may use the public transport lane, high-occupancy vehicle lane and heavy vehicle lane?

 The main rule is that buses and taxis with a roof light may use the public transport lane where this is shown on traffic signs.